rupaut98/trae-agent/docs/TRAJECTORY_RECORDING.md

 ## File Management

-- Trajectory files are saved in the current working directory by default
+- Each run is saved in its own unique directory to prevent collisions and keep all related artifacts together.
-- Files use timestamp-based naming if no custom path is provided
+- By default, all trajectories are stored within a top-level `trajectories/` directory in the current working path.
-- Files are automatically created/overwritten
+- Trajectory directories are automatically named and organized using the pattern: `trajectories/<provider>/<date>/<timestamp_uuid>`.
-- The system handles directory creation if needed
+- Each directory contains the full `trajectory.json` log and the initial `prompt.txt`.
-- Files are saved continuously during execution (not just at the end)
+- Trajectory data is saved continuously during agent execution to ensure no data is lost if the process is interrupted.

 ## Security Considerations